sibelius-notes/sibelius-notes.github.io/markdown/1201md/music254.md

         - cruda (cruel)
         - jeering laughter

+#### Bitter Debate: Artusi vs Monteverdi
+Monteverdi: build on the previous foundation

 First Practice: Monteverdi's term.
 - Zarlino & Artusi
 - rules: dissonances.
 Carefully prepared and resolved.
 - Palestrina: benchmark

+Second Practice: more modern.
+Cruda (cruel)

+# The Birth of Opera
+## Camerata
+Caccini, singer in the group

+1570s & 80s.
+- discussed literature, science & arts
+- Members: V. Galilei (father of Gallieo Galilei)...
+- Greek tragedy as model. really move people
+- speculated on role of music in ancient theatre
+- Criticized current vocal polyphony. can't understand the word.
+Somewhere between song and speech.
+- Developed Monody: accompanied solo singing.
+    - texture? solo song + 1 instrument. bass continuo

+## Caccini I'll see my sun
+style is very different, example of monody.
+Prototype of recitative(宣叙调): made opera possible.

+repetition not happened in recitatives. but you have time to pause in opera.

+## Opera & its antecendents
+opera = italian for work = drama with music

+## antecendents
+1. pastroal drama (1471, Florence: on Orfeo)
+2. madrigals: emotion, dramatizing poetry
+3. Intermedio: interesting invention: musical interlude on a pastroal, allegorical or myyhological subjects before, after between acts of play

+Most famous one: Florence, 1589 for a wedding of Grand Duke...

+Orpheus: musician. rock beat. not a happy guy.

+## Recitative

+halfway between singing and speaking (speech). no repetition, through composed.
+Words are clear, and vocal line are written to reflect the words.

+Caccini: lots of repetition of text, ornamations. but this is different.

+## 2 exerpts
+more strict rhythm since dance music.